isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 **9. Is AL/FL consider as an ‘O’ Level Exam subject?**

 Yes.
-Students are required to take the AL/FL papers at the GCE O Level examination.
+Students are required to take the AL/FL papers at the GCE O Level Examination.

 #### Application for Third Languages - L3s (FL/ AL/ CSP/ MSP)